syncfusion-content/wpf-docs/wpf/Range-Slider/Thumb-ToolTip.md

 ## Thumb ToolTipFormat

-The `ToolTipFormat` property specifies the format specifier by which to format the ToolTip display value.
+The `ToolTipFormat` property, specifies the format specifier by which to format the ToolTip display value.

 {% tabs %}